StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

 All of StackState's own components can run without any extra permissions.
 However in order to install StackState successfully, you need some additional privileges, or ensure that the requirements described in this page are met.

-## Configure ClusterRole and ClusterRoleBindings
+## StackState Autonomous Anomaly Detector (AAD)

-If you want to run the Autonomous Anomaly Detector, or prepare your Kubernetes cluster for running it, StackState needs to create a `ClusterRole` and two `ClusterRoleBinding` resources.
-If you're not a Kubernetes administrator, creating these cluster-wide resources is often prohibited.
+In order to run the [Autonomous Anomaly Detector](/stackpacks/add-ons/aad.md), or prepare your Kubernetes cluster to run it, StackState needs to create a `ClusterRole` and two `ClusterRoleBinding` resources.
+Creating these cluster-wide resources is often prohibited for users that are not a Kubernetes administrator.

-### Disable automatically creating cluster-wide resources
+### Disable automatic creation of cluster-wide resources

-In order to disable automatically creating the cluster-wide resources together with the installation of StackState, add the following section to the `values.yaml` file used to install StackState:
+The automatic creation of cluster-wide resources during installation of StackState can be disabled by adding the following section to the `values.yaml` file used to install StackState:

 {% tabs %}
 {% tab title="values.yaml" %}